aniemerg/deepfunding-public-juror/README.md

 ### Deployment

-The application runs on Cloudflare Pages using Next.js 15 with the OpenNext adapter.
+The application runs on Cloudflare Workers using Next.js 15 with the OpenNext adapter.
 Separate preview and production environments maintain isolated KV namespaces and Google Sheets for safe testing.

 For detailed deployment procedures, see [docs/deployment.md](./docs/deployment.md).